 registered user please

-go to: http://www.languages.dk/methods/registration.htm
+go to: https://www.languages.dk/methods/registration.htm

 To register for a course